The first time I used Manual Mode using my DSLR on the 27th of April, 2018

 My Beginning

-I did not know how to use neither Lightroom nor Photoshop back then, so I could not edit my images.
-However, I noticed that Instagram offers different filters that can be applied to photos.
-I imported the pictures into my laptop and sent them to my mobile.
-I culled the pictures and decided to keep four of the best shots I took that day.
-However, applying a filter using Instagram will reduce the image's quality because of its downscaling algorithm.
-I learned a trick on how to get the photos in their highest quality after applying an Instagram filter to them.
-Click here if you want to know how or scroll down to see a YouTube video on how to do it.
+I didn't know how to use Lightroom or Photoshop back then, so I couldn't edit my images.
+However, I noticed that Instagram offers various filters that can be applied to photos.
+I imported the pictures to my laptop and transferred them to my mobile device.
+After culling the images, I kept the four best shots from that day.
+I learned that applying a filter on Instagram can reduce the image quality due to its downscaling algorithm.
+However, I discovered a trick to get the highest quality photos after applying an Instagram filter to them.
+Click here to learn how, or scroll down to see a YouTube video explaining the process.

 The Gear I Used in this Photoshoot